 One last thing: no hats.
 Hats are not allowed in the courtroom (except for religious reasons) and you will be asked to remove any hat you are wearing.

 - Wear layers.
-Courthouses tend to be cold so it will be good if you have an extra jacket in case things get cold.
+Many courts tend to be cold so it will be good if you have an extra jacket in case things get cold.

 - Try to stay away from strong perfumes or body sprays.
 You will be interacting with many people and some people may be sensitive to very strong smells and odors.